Ric4rd1/TE3002B_PuzzleBot/README.md

 - **Square Path**: `move_square.launch.py`
 - **Custom Path Following**: `path_challenge.launch.py`

+## Mini Challenge 2

+Mini Challenge 2 builds upon the tasks from Mini Challenge 1 by incorporating **closed-loop control** using feedback from encoders.
+This challenge focuses on executing the same square and custom paths, but now using closed-loop velocity control and position estimation.
+The robot now uses velocity measurements from the **inner control loop** available on the topics `/VelocityEncL` and `/VelocityEncR`.

+A **new localization node** is introduced to estimate the robot’s position in real-time based on encoder feedback, significantly improving trajectory accuracy and robustness.

+The implementation for Mini Challenge 2 is located in the `mobile_robotics_closed_loop` package and can be launched using the following files:
+- **Closed-Loop Square Path**: `move_square.launch.py`
+- **Closed-Loop Custom Path**: `move_path.launch.py`

 ## Puzzlebot Hardware

 The Puzzlebot system is powered by the following hardware components: